-- how branding can be used to make their product stand out in the Design Museum Shop - how marketing methods (for example using digital resources) could be used to reach a wider audience
+- how branding can be used to make their product appealing in the Design Museum Shop - how marketing methods (for example using digital resources) could be used to reach a wider audience use of bloggers to review products

 Encourage students to think outside the box and be innovative, while minimising the cost of marketing.
 They could consider how humour and quirky ideas can be used to appeal to the target audience.
 Marketing strategies could include: